AmariPa/AmariPa/README.md

 - 🧠 Currently looking for my next developer role.

-- :zap: In my free time I spend time with my dog, watch sports, and learn Japanese.
+- :zap: In my free time I spend time with my dog, watch sports, and work out.

 ---
 ### :hammer_and_wrench: Languages and Tools :